nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 An `X509Credential` must conform to the general structure of a W3C Verifiable Credential and conform to the following rules:

-- The credential MUST be in JWT format.
+- The credential MUST be in JWT proof format.
 - `type`: MUST include `VerifiableCredential` and `X509Credential`.
 - `issuer`: MUST be a valid `did:x509` identifier.
 - `credentialSubject`: MUST only contain fields explicitly present in the `did:x509` DID policies with the fields mapped by each type as a separate map.
 An example: